 Resources

 Here I want to put together a list of the resources available for partners and families of those suffering mental illness.
 If you know of something that I’ve missed then please put up a comment and I’ll add them to the list.
-I’ve given each country it’s own page to help with the sorting.
+See our Resources page.

 I am a partner of a person with a mental illness= bipolar disorder.
 Although we have been married 17 years, the diagnoses was only a year ago.
 It has helped to know what the problem is, but in the meantime, a lot of damage was done.